pomkos/streamlit_starter/README.md

 Then just start the script with the appropriate tags

 ```
-./st_starter.sh -f my_dash -e dash_env -p 8501
+./st_starter.sh -f my_dash -e dash_env -p 8501 -u db_user_pw -i db_ip_address -r db_port
 ```
-* `-f`: folder name, assumed to be the streamlit python script name as well
-* `-e`: environment name, assumed that each streamlit project has its own environment
-* -`p`: port you would like to access the streamlit project at
-* -`h`: show the help page of `st_starter.sh`, which lists the different flags
+* h    Print this Help.
+* f    Folder python script is in.
+Assume script name = folder name
+* e    Conda environment to use.
+* p    Port to publish on.
+* u    Database user:pw as string
+* i    Database local ip
+* r    Database port

 Each streamlit project will have a `nohup.out` created in its folder, this is the log.

+### Run it all at once

+To start many projects in the background, first make `secret.sh` executable and then edit to add the database user/password, IP, and port.

 ## Kill the streamlit instance